genesiscommunitysuccess/docs/docs/00_fuse/03_features/03_layouts.md

 What layouts allow you to do:

-- displaying your elements in any layout you like by using the Vertical and Horizontal compoenents
+- displaying your elements in any layout you like by using the vertical and horizontal compoenents
 - determining the numbers of elements you would like to see on your screen
 - rely on the default options or override them for more control
 - control the amount of space each element takes up